 Where The Locals Go In The Hague

-The Hague has an 11km stretch of beach, famous Scheveningen.
-There you’ll find plenty of pavilions during the warm season (April - October) that are set up and taken down every single year.
-Take advantage of the opportunity to go surfing in the North Sea, hang out at surfer beach club Hart Club, visit iconic Scheveningen pier (complete with Ferris wheel!) or even hop on a trampoline at Fonk.
-At one of the quieter places on the beach, you can visit jazz club de Fuut which organises concerts on the beach.
+The Hague has an 11 km stretch of beach – the famous Scheveningen.
+There, you’ll find plenty of pavilions during the warm season (April - October) that are set up and taken down every single year.
+Take advantage of the opportunity to go surfing in the North Sea, hang out at surfer beach club Hart Club, or visit the iconic Scheveningen pier, complete with a ferris wheel atop which you can relax with a drink and take in the views of the majestic sea.
+You can even hop on a trampoline at Fonk or head to one of the quieter places on the beach, where you can visit the beach cafe de Fuut, which organises small jazz concerts and live theatrical performances from April to October.

 Strange artificial life form or just plain art?

-If you drop by the aforementioned de Fuut, you can’t miss these ‘sculptures’, or Strandbeesten (beach beasts) by world-renowned local artist Theo Jansen.
-He makes weird constructions that move around independently on the power of the wind alone, and every year he brings his new creations to this space to test them out.
-Are they works of art or science?
-You don’t have to riddle this one out -- just come here and enjoy observing this local hero’s creations.
-If you’re interested in more art on the beach, also check out the Scheveningen Sculptures.
+If you drop by the aforementioned de Fuut, you can’t miss these ‘sculptures’, or Strandbeesten (beach beasts) created by world-renowned local artist Theo Jansen.
+He makes animal-like constructions that move around independently on the power of the wind alone, and every year he brings his new creations to this space to test them out.
+Are they works of art, science, or the imagination?
+You don’t have to riddle this one out – just come here and enjoy watching this local hero’s creations come to life.
+If you’re interested in more art on the beach, check out the Scheveningen Sculptures.

-Still in Scheveningen and getting hungry?
+Still in Scheveningen and feeling hungry?
 You should check out local favorite Simonis.
-This place combines the vibe of a butcher’s shop (you’ve got to get a number to stand in line!) with a snack bar (where they only serve fried food), but it’s not just your average fish & chips shop.
+It’s not just your average fish ’n’ chips shop!
+This place combines the vibe of a butcher’s shop (where you’ve got to get a number to stand in line!) with a snack bar (where they serve affordable fried fast food).
 You can either stay here to eat or take your seafood away and enjoy it on the beach.
-Just be mindful of the seagulls -- they know what they want and exactly how to get it!
+Just be mindful of the seagulls – they know what they want and exactly how to get it!

 A real Dutch windmill

-Few things convey Dutchness more strongly than an iconic windmill, and this one, the Molen de Korenaer, isn’t just a tourist attraction -- it’s an honest-to-goodness agricultural facility that still grinds wheat into fine flour.
+Few things convey Dutchness more strongly than an iconic windmill, and this one, the Molen de Korenaer, isn’t just a tourist attraction – it’s an operational agricultural facility that still grinds wheat into fine flour.
 It was restored in 1721, and today it has to keep working so as to not fall into disrepair.
-Thus, it is thankfully operated by volunteer millers who can show you around and will sell you flour, müsli, yeast (hard to find!) and honey at the mill’s shop.
+Thus, it is operated by volunteer millers who can show you around the mill, tell you more about how it works, and you can also buy different types of fresh milled flour, müsli, yeast (hard to find in regular supermarkets), and organic honey at the mill’s shop.

 Kroket, anyone?

-A crispy-crunchy outside, creamy-smooth inside kroket is as close to a real Dutch snack as you will ever get, and there’s honestly no better place to get one in The Hague than Dungelmann, a traditional butcher shop in the center.
+A crispy-crunchy outside, creamy-smooth inside kroket, made of fried breaded meat, is as close to a real Dutch snack as it can ever get.
+And there’s honestly no better place to get one in The Hague than Dungelmann, a traditional butcher shop in the city centre.
 Having a kroket here while shopping on Hoogstraat is a local custom you should definitely try.
-Be prepared to get in line (although it does move fast), ask for a ‘broodje croquette’ and you’ll get the question ‘traditional or special?’.
-It all depends on taste.
-Enjoy with mustard!
+Be prepared to get in line (although it does move fast), ask for a “broodje kroket” and you’ll get the question “traditional or special?” – it all depends on taste.
+Enjoy it with mustard!

-Local Jenny’s neighborhood church, the Kloosterkerk, which dates in one way or another back to the 15th century, organizes cute second-hand bazaars twice per year that she tries to never miss.
-It’s also the church the former queen Beatrix used to attend, and (unbeknownst to most people) it also happens to house the remains of Daniel Gabriel Fahrenheit, the inventor of the mercury thermometer.
-Also good to know: every last Sunday of the month a Bach cantata is performed during Mass.
+Hague local Jenny Huttinga's neighbourhood church, the Kloosterkerk, which dates back to the 15th century, organises cute second-hand bazaars twice per year that she tries to never miss.
+It’s also the church that former Dutch queen Beatrix used to attend, and (unknown to most people) it also happens to house the remains of Daniel Gabriel Fahrenheit, the inventor of the mercury thermometer.
+Also good to know: every last Sunday of the month, a cantata composed by Bach is performed during Mass.

 A centuries-old drugstore

 Tired of shopping in personality-less megastores?
-Van der Gaag has been in business for more than 200 years and has changed little over the last couple of centuries -- it’s still got glass jars and wooden panels.
-Its stock isn’t limited to medicine, of course; here you can buy personal care products and over 250 kinds of spices and herbs, the shop’s traditional specialty.
-You can also buy candy including dropjes, or licorice, straight out of the glass jar.
-Will you be like most foreigners, who typically despise them?
+Van der Gaag has been in business for more than 200 years and has changed little over the centuries – it’s still got glass bottles and jars, and wooden panels that display products.
+Its stock isn’t limited to medicines, of course; here you can buy personal care products and over 250 kinds of spices and herbs, the shop’s traditional specialty.
+You can also buy sweets including dropjes, a Dutch variety of licorice, straight out of the glass jar.
+Even though most foreigners usually dislike dropjes (especially the dubbel zoute drop), we definitely recommend trying them!

 The King’s backyard